The Relationship Between Education and Health

 If you had to guess, would you say better education lead to better health or does better health lead to a better education?

-While it is commonly understood that the more educated you are, the higher your income is likely to be, which is also likely to lead to better health.
+The answer isn’t that simple.
+While people commonly understand that the more educated you are, the higher your income is likely to be, which is also likely to lead to better health.
 However, better health could help people become more educated.
-The answers to these kinds of questions help governments decide whether to invest more in education or in health care.

 - The mortality rate (deaths per 100,000) among American males without a high school diploma between 25 to 64-year-olds was 655.2